-PC Support Specialist PC Support Technician Network Administrator Network Support Specialist Network Engineer Data Communications Specialist

-Admission Requirements: In addition to the admission requirements established for the College, entry into this program requires completion of four units of high school English and one unit of college preparatory high school algebra.
+PC Support Specialist PC Support Technician Network Administrator Network Support Specialist Network Engineer program requires completion of four units of high school English and one unit of college preparatory high school algebra.
 If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
 You may correct any deficiencies in your academic preparation in the College's Developmental Studies program.